kyoheiu/felix/README.md

 :trash            :Go to the trash directory.
 :empty            :Empty the trash directory.
 :h                :Show help.
+:ZZ               :cd to current directory and Exit.
-:q / ZZ           :Exit.
+:q / ZQ           :Exit.
 ```

 <a id="preview"></a>

 ## Preview feature

 By default, text files and directories can be previewed.
 Install `chafa` and you can preview images without any configuration.

 <a id="configuration"></a>